Navigation

 Job creation and development of new skills

-Continue to apply the social clause to protect employment in the contracts for emergency services on networks and services relating to customer management (except for insourcing situations).
+Continue to apply the social clause to protect employment in contracts for emergency services on networks and services relating to customer management (except for insourcing situations).

-23 tenders, among the most notable, included a social clause to protect employment.
+22 tenders, among the most notable, included a social clause to protect employment.
 8 green - whole.emf

-65% of the corporate population will achieve digital proficiency (meaning full "digital soft skills") within 2025 (49% in 2021), 90% within 2030.
+65% of the population that will achieve digital proficiency (meaning full control of “digital soft skills”) by 2026, 90% by 2030 (54.1% al 2022).

 Resilience and adjustment